Mount Vesuvius

 Boston, MA 02210

-It provides a variety of essential services aimed at assisting Italian citizens and those with ties to Italy.
+It provides a variety of essential services aimed at assisting Italian citizens and those who plan to visit Italy.
 Among these services, the most sought-after include passport issuance, civil registrations, and visa issuance.

 Passport issuance: The consulate offers services for both the application and renewal of Italian passports, which is particularly useful for Italian citizens residing in or visiting the United States.
 The process involves submitting necessary documentation, including proof of identity and residency, and undergoing biometric data collection.
 The consulate ensures that all procedures comply with Italian and international regulations to guarantee the security and validity of the passports issued.